smileinnovation/weblog/_posts/2018-11-14-smile-innovations-watch-8.md

 ---
 layout: post
 url: https://medium.com/@/370bbf9f48f1
-title: Smile Innovation’s Watch — #8
+title: "Smile Innovation’s Watch — #8"
+subtitle: |-
-subtitle: On our previous issues we were already ready for fall.
+On our previous issues we were already ready for fall.
 But seems we have some ☀️🕶summer overtime
 slug: smile-innovations-watch-8
+description: |-
-description: In this late summer edition (aka #joedassinedition) we are exploring how 🧠AI beats optical zoom, ☎️the future of smartphones and their usages, 🗣Amazon Alexa everywhere, but also paying with your per
+In this late summer edition (aka #joedassinedition) we are exploring how 🧠AI beats optical zoom, ☎️the future of smartphones and their usages, 🗣Amazon Alexa everywhere, but also paying with your per
-tags: artificial-intelligence,alexa,instagram,mongodb,solid
+tags:
+- artificial-intelligence
+- alexa
+- instagram
+- mongodb
+- solid
 author: thmil
+category: techwatch
 ---

-# Smile Innovation’s Watch — #8

 On our previous issues, we were already ready for fall.
 But seems we have some ☀️🕶summer overtime all across Europe and who are we to complain about that 😎?